 Some of the trusted brands you can check out our Norton, Avira, McAfee, Avast, AVG, and Adobe.
 Explore their features and subscription packages.
 Choose the best one that suits your budget and needs.

-Following these 7 Smart Parenting tips should help to childproof your devices at home.
+Following the above smart parenting tips should help to childproof your devices at home.
 Again, always take precautions.
 As they say, it’s better safe than sorry!